CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions: Additional features

 For this initial release, the PYTHIA 8 \cite{Sjostrand:2014zea} library is interfaced to CepGen to allow its branching fractions, decay products, and decay algorithms implementations to decay all unstable particles.
 An additional interfacing module for Herwig 7 \cite{Bahr:2008pv,Bellm:2015jjp} is currently being developed to be released for a later version.

 The steering of these external libraries can be performed through the Python cards objects definition.

 As observed earlier, the large exchanged photon virtualities may also induce the excitation of the scattered proton leading to its dissociation.
-In CepGen, the inelastic photon emission is parameterised through the splitting of this proton into a quark-diquark system.
-There, the excited outgoing state is defining the kinematics of a valence quark (carrying a fraction \xbj of the outgoing diffractive proton total momentum), thus leaving behind a corresponding colour-connected diquark remnant.
-This latter is hadronised through the Lund fragmentation algorithm implemented in PYTHIA.
+In CepGen, the inelastic photon emission is parameterized through the splitting of this proton into a quark-diquark system.
+There, the excited outgoing state is defining the kinematic variables of a valence quark (carrying a fraction \xbj of the outgoing diffractive proton total momentum), thus leaving behind a corresponding color-connected diquark remnant.
+This latter is hadronized through the Lund fragmentation algorithm implemented in PYTHIA.

 Given its overall knowledge of the full event topology, the multi-parton interactions (MPI), or initial- and final-state radiations frameworks of this latter may be steered to account for larger rapidity gaps suppression in the central detector.
 It may hence be adjusted to the drop in survival probabilities observed experimentally in many recent searches \cite{Chatrchyan:2013akv,Khachatryan:2016mud,Aaboud:2017oiq,Cms:2018het}, and lately studied in \cite{Forthomme:2018sxa}.